9 BEST Hardware Monitoring Software (2025)

 Features:

-• CPU and GPU-level hardware Monitoring memory modules with thermal sensors
+• Hardware Monitoring: Monitor CPU, GPU, and memory modules with thermal sensors for precise hardware health assessment.

 Pros